26 people found this helpful

 How to remove limescale naturally with lemon

 If you’re looking for a natural way to remove limescale, lemon is your new best friend.
-High in acidity, it has the added bonus of making your bathroom smell lovely.
+High in acidity, it has the added bonus of making your bathroom smell fresh.

 Here’s how to remove limescale from taps using lemons: